adarshraj93/Self-Driving-Car-Engineer/P2-Advanced-Lane-Lines/README.md

 Computed the histogram for the bottom half of the image.
 Identified the base of the right and left lane lines as these correspond to the two local maxima in the histogram.
 Defined windows to identify lane pixels, centered on the midpoint of the pixels from the below window.
 Curve fit done to obtain the lane lines

 #### 5.2 Curve Fit from Previous Frame
-Performs the same function but uses information from previous fit to curve fit the lane lines.
+Performs the same function but uses information from previous curve fit of the lane lines.
 Uses the information stored in the class Line()

 Example of identifying lane lines and curve-fit.
 First image uses the sliding window and second image uses curve fit from previous frame to find the lane boundaries